JohnKendrick/PDielec/Sphinx/application_notes_1.rst

 Because MgO is isotropic with only a single frequency contributing to the permittivity, it makes a useful example application to illustrate several features of PDielec.
 The real and imaginary frequency-dependent permittivities of the perfect crystal are shown in :numref:`fig-mgo-permittivity`, where a damping factor (:math:`\sigma`) of 10 |cm-1| has been used.
-The figure shows one component of the diagonal, isotropic matrix.
+The Figure shows one component of the diagonal, isotropic matrix.
 In the Figure the real permittivity at zero frequency corresponds to the static permittivity in :numref:`tab-mgo-properties`, and at frequencies above the absorption at 388 |cm-1| the permittivity tends to the optical permittivity as the frequency increases.
 The real permittivity has zero values at 388.3 and 693.7 |cm-1| which are the TO and LO frequencies respectively.
 The data for this calculation can be found by looking in the :ref:`Examples` section of the installation guide under the Castep/MgO example.